 Maori protester crushes America’s Cup with sledgehammer

-Witnesses said the man tried but failed to get the Cup out of the broken cabinet.
-He then tore off his jacket and shirt to reveal a protest-labeled T-shirt, which police said bore Maori slogans.
+The man repeatedly smashed at the armored glass casing until it broke open, and tried but failed to get the Cup out of the broken cabinet.
+He then tore off his jacket and shirt to reveal a T-shirt emblazoned with Maori sovereignty slogans, police and witnesses said.

 Nearby building workers grabbed the man, who was cut by broken glass.

-Police said they expect to charge the man with criminal damage and willful damage, which carry a maximum penalty of two years in jail.
+He was arrested, and will appear in court Saturday to face criminal damage charges, which carry a maximum penalty of two years in jail

-Team New Zealand became only the second foreign crew in 144 years to take the America’s Cup away from the United States when the black boat with the silver fern logo, dubbed ``Black Magic,″ completed a 5-0 whitewash of Dennis Conner’s Young America syndicate off San Diego on May 13, 1995.
+Team New Zealand became only the second crew in 144 years to take the America’s Cup away from the United States when the black boat with the silver fern logo, called ``Black Magic,″ completed a 5-0 victory over Dennis Conner’s Young America syndicate off San Diego on May 13, 1995.